-Six Months ended June 30. ended nber 31.

-2016 015

-Related party interest \$ (20) \$ (61)
+Six Months ended June 30, 2016 Year ended December 31, 2015 Related party interest \$ (20) \$ (61)

-(d) In connection with the separation, Xerox will transfer certain corporate and other assets and liabilities, to us prior to the Distribution Date.
+c) In connection with the separation, Xerox will transfer certain corporate and other assets and liabilities, to us prior to the Distribution Date.
 The transfers will include a portion of Xerox's global real estate portfolio and information technology department, and associated assets and certain liabilities, as well as assets and liabilities related to certain Xerox Research Centers, which will be transferred to us.
 In addition, we will transfer certain assets and liabilities to Xerox mainly related to our global shared service centers.
 The expenses, including depreciation, related to these assets and liabilities to be transferred are not material to the unaudited pro forma Combined Financial Statements; accordingly, no incremental expenses are included in the unaudited pro forma Combined Financial Statements.